Faith and Doubt

 Enlightenment is liberation from concepts and beliefs.
 At this stage, you cannot be controlled or manipulated by others because you are grounded in your own soul.
 You live in joy, not fear.

 Of course, this is an ongoing process.
-In my own spiritual journey, there have been tremendous breakthroughs and life-altering shifts of consciousness.
+In my own spiritual journey, there have been tremendous breakthroughs and life-altering shifts in consciousness.
 These shifts are followed by long periods of adaptation and integration.
-At each level, you have to build a new foundation from which to launch your next big leap into the next stage of development.
+At each level, you have to build a new foundation from which to launch into the next stage of development.

 Here's a meditation for expanding consciousness.